snissn/back-goes-backwards/outline.md

-## **Title**: **"The Back Goes Backwards: Integrating Yoga, TCM, and Biomechanics for Optimal Health"**
+## **Title**: **"Mechanical-Based Medicine: Integrating Biomechanical Physics, Ashtanga Yoga, TCM into Medical Thinking"**

+By addressing **mechanical inefficiencies**—such as misalignment, repetitive stress, and uneven force distribution—we can identify and treat a missing or overlooked root cause of many health problems, from joint degeneration to autoimmune disorders.
+This foundational approach reveals a profound link between mechanical dysfunction and modern diseases, offering a powerful lens for diagnosis, treatment, and prevention.

 ---
-#TODO rewrite introduction to be more focused on Mechanical Medicine as a new and important concept and less focused on 'spine health'

-'' This article introduces **Mechanical-Based Medicine**, a paradigm that integrates biomechanics, physics, and engineering principles into medical thinking.
-By addressing **mechanical inefficiencies**—such as misalignment, repetitive stress, and uneven force distribution—we can identify and treat the root causes of many health problems, from joint degeneration to autoimmune disorders.
-This foundational approach reveals a profound link between mechanical dysfunction and modern diseases, offering a powerful lens for diagnosis, treatment, and prevention. ''
+Goal of writing:

+ - Establish mechanical basis of disease as an important component to modern western science based medicine
+ - Synthesize ideas and principals from Traditional Chinese Medicine into mechanical concepts and physics principals that can help motivate the basis for the theory behind mechanical disease and health
+ - Synthesize ideas about breathing patterns from TCM & Advanced Yoga into mechanical concepts and physics principals that can help motivate the basis for the theory behind mechanical disease and health
+ - Interweave these together to create a robust mechanical health framework / solution that can be replicated, evaluated/tested and taught to anyone to improve their health.
+---

-## **Introduction: Rethinking Health**
+## **Introduction: Mechanical-Based Medicine**

 ### **Introduction**